 When the sun's out, we all want to be in the garden having fun.
-Once you have children, that no longer means lounging with a glass of Pimm's, but instead a more interactive, active, and adventurous pastime - the best garden games for kids.
+Once you have children, that no longer means lounging with a glass of Pimm's, but instead engaging in more interactive, active, and adventurous pastimes - like enjoying the best garden games for kids.

-And whatever the weather, whatever the season, you can enjoy garden games with your children through summer, spring, autumn and winter - you just need to make sure you're wearing the right clothes - there's no such thing as bad weather, after all, just inappropriate clothing.
-If it's sunny and warm, make sure you stay out of the sun at the hottest part of the day - find shade and always use sun cream and sun hats (for yourself as well as your babies!).
-If it's chilly, wrap up warm with coats and scarves.
+Garden games can be enjoyed whatever the weather or season wearing the right clothes - there's no such thing as bad weather when you have the appropriate clothing, after all!
+Make sure they stay out of the sun at the hottest part of the day - finding shade and always using sun cream and sun hats (for yourself as well as your babies).
+And if it's chilly, wrap up warm with coats and scarves, and don't forget the waterproofs for rainy days.
 But always embrace the weather, and teach your children to love all of the seasons.

 Here are some of our favourite ideas for garden games you must play with your children: